gramener/gramex-chartvalidate/README.md

 - package.json "module" should begin with "dist/" and end with ".js"
 - package.json "browser" should be the same as "module" but end with ".min.js" instead of ".js"
 - package.json "scripts.build" should be defined
+- package.json "scripts.lint" should run prettier and eslint
-- package.json "scripts.prepublishOnly" should be "npm run build"
+- package.json "scripts.prepublishOnly" should lint and build
 - package.json "scripts.prepublish" should not be defined
-- package.json "files" should be an array that contains at least "README.md" and "dist/\*"
+- package.json "files" should include "README.md", module, browser
 - package.json "repository" should point to a {type: git, url: "git+https://code.gramener.com/..."}
 - package.json "keywords" should be defined
 - package.json "author" should be defined